 1 across and 13 across

-1 ac Proverbial statement of relative solidarity (23 letters) BLOODISTHICKERTHANWATER (then black – symbol?) (grid reference x,y = 1,1)
+1 ac Proverbial statement of relative solidarity (23 letters) (grid reference x,y = 1,1) BLOOD IS THICKER THAN WATER

 185 ac Pooh’s reason for difficulty with this puzzle (45 letters)

-Double that and you have the extent of the challenge from both above and below, but I hope, like Pooh, you’ll give it a shot!
-Remember you have all the potential solution lengths available to you in both Brian’s grid and the accompanying clue lists.
+Now you have the renewed extent of the challenge from both above and below, but I hope, like Pooh, you’ll give it a shot!.